Boreal Winter Survival Instructor Course

 How Difficult Is This?

-The Boreal Snowshoe Expedition has a Physical Challenge of 4 and a Technical Challenge of 3, on a scale of 1-5.
+The Boreal Winter Survival Instructor Course has a Physical Challenge of 4 and a Technical Challenge of 3, on a scale of 1-5.
 If you want to participate you should be in good physical shape and have some experience outdoors in winter.
 Click through the links for more information.

 Paying For the Course